lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To insert the number of your slide :menuselection:`Insert --> Slide Number`.

 To change the zoom of you presentation :menuselection:`View --> Zoom --> Zoom` to bring up a window to manage your zoom.
 If you just want to zoom to fit the page width :menuselection:`View --> Zoom --> Page Width`.
 To change your zoom to 100 percent :menuselection:`View --> Zoom --> 100%`.
+In the bottom right corner there is a slider for controling zoom.
+To zoom in move the slider to the right and to zoom out move the slider to the left.

 To bring up a dialog for the properties of your slides controlling background and shape with :menuselection:`Slide --> Properties`.
 To change the format for a different aspect ratio of projector or print format change the :guilabel:`Format` drop down menu.
 To select a custom width and height change the :guilabel:`Width` or :guilabel:`Height`.
 To switch to a portrait orientation press the :guilabel:`Portrait` button to the right of :guilabel:`Orientation`.
 To add margins to slides enter a margin in the :guilabel:`Left`, :guilabel:`Right`, :guilabel:`Top`, and :guilabel:`Bottom`.